osmlab/openstreetmap-json-schema/1.0-DRAFT/Data.md

     // Required.
 A list containing the OSM nodes in the file, which may be
     // empty.
 Nodes in a file MUST have a unique (id, version) pair.
     "nodes": [
-        // An example of a node.
+        // An example of a visible node.
         {
             // Required.
 True if the object is visible, or false if it has
             // been deleted.